silverstripe/silverstripe-framework/docs/en/installation/composer.md

 ## Adding modules to your project

-Composer isn't only used to download SilverStripe CMS: it can also be used to manage all the modules.
+Composer isn't only used to download SilverStripe CMS, it can also be used to manage all SilverStripe modules.
 Installing a module can be done with the following command:

 	composer require silverstripe/forum:*